 The completion of certain qualified exploration costs by the Company entitles it to refundable tax credits as part of an exploration incentive plan offered by the Province of British Columbia.
-In September 2018 the Company filed a BCMETC claim with the Canada Revenue Agency seeking \$3,299 in qualified refundable tax credits for the year ended March 31, 2018, which was accrued at March 31, 2018 and received in April 2019.
-In May 2019 the Company filed a BCMETC claim with the Canada Revenue Agency seeking \$154,522 in qualified refundable tax credits for the year ended March 31, 2019, which has also been accrued currently and which is considered to be entirely collectible.
+In May 2019 the Company filed a BCMETC claim with the Canada Revenue Agency seeking \$154,522 in qualified refundable tax credits for the year ended March 31, 2019, which has also been accrued and which is considered to be entirely collectible.
+In January 2020 the entire amount was received.
+No amount has been accrued for 2020.